Diesel8/IVAC2-EBBU-FIRDEF-MANUAL/docs/labels/airbornelabels.md

 ![Airborne filtered Label](airbornefiltered.png "Airborne filtered Label")

-Airborne filtered can be *Airborne default* or *Airborn released* but will show less info if it falls under the filter limits set via the filter function.
+Airborne filtered can be *Airborne default* or *Airborne released* but will show less info if it falls under the filter limits set via the filter function.

 ##Label Fields